GaglianoTaliun-Lab/PRS_CADandAD/README.md

 ```

-3. Boxplots with highlighted points
+#### 3. Boxplots with highlighted points
 ggplot allows you to highlight certain points on the boxplots.
 For example, highlight the scores of individuals carrying the APOE e3/e4 alleles, or e4/e4.
-[Complete example script here](https://github.com/GaglianoTaliun-Lab/PRS_CADandAD/blob/main/PRS_Boxplots_APOE.R)
+See full [example script here](https://github.com/GaglianoTaliun-Lab/PRS_CADandAD/blob/main/PRS_Boxplots_APOE.R)
 ```
 # Example: read in file containing individuals who carry APOE e4/e4
 e4_e4 <- read.table("e4-e4.txt", as.is = T, h=T)